StickyRiceguy/L9G-IoT-HTTP-SMTP-Gateway/README.md

 ** No parameter is required **

+## Google Mail

+If you like to use Google Mail you have to go to your Google account settings and enable "unsecure applications" otherwise you will not be able to login to the gmail server.

 ## Java

 This gateway is developed and testet with Java JDK 8u191 and the [NetBeans IDE 8.2](https://netbeans.org/).